LutrisLabs/stamp_location_scaper/README.md

 ## Output

 The scraper produces:
-- Excel file with columns: route, town, place, image_path
+- Excel and CSV files with columns: route, town, place, categories, english_categories, image_path
 - Local directory structure with downloaded stamp images
-- Structured data ready for geocoding analysis
+- Structured data with complete category information
+- Geocoded coordinates for all locations
+- Interactive HTML map with all pilgrim stamp locations

 ## Dependencies